Carla Bonner: Personal life

-Bonner lives in Northcote, Melbourne with her partner, French musician Julien Piazzon.
+Bonner lives in Perth, Western Australia.
 She has two sons Harley Bonner and Jhye.
 Harley joined the cast of Neighbours in 2013 as Josh Willis.

-Outside Neighbours Bonner follows various public pursuits.
-She has been involved in several mainstream Australian charities over the years.

 Bonner is good friends with Kym Valentine, who played Libby Kennedy in Neighbours.
 Bonner's character and Valentine's character were also best friends.

 In 2007 Bonner was involved in a car accident and was charged with "unlicensed driving" amongst other offences.
 She was convicted and fined $1,000.